 Speaking of rooms for younger country bumpkins, this little one’s room has a makeshift barn built around their bed with a most-welcoming “Home on the Range” sign.
 With this horse-stall bedchamber and the wall decor of the horse just a few feet away, this child is sure to know the ins and outs of farm life by the time they grow out of this room.

 Another way to bring the barn to the bedroom is through common materials like wood and metal to complement the vintage furniture.
 This ceiling has been replaced with sheet metal that is commonly seen on tin roofs.
 Hearing the rain hit the tin during the wet months is enough to sweep you back to the past of being in grandmother’s kitchen with the smell of fruit cobbler wafting through the house.

 Farms aren’t the only scenes that are ravaged with cowboys.
 In fact, the signature hat and saddle can also be found galloping through the desert and battling the heat.
-To bring this unique take on country life to their bedroom, the designers incorporated succulents into this light and airy boho country bedroom.
+To bring this unique take on farmhouse to their master bedroom, the designers incorporated succulents into this light and airy boho country style bedroom.

 Another way to bring the desert regions to your room is by showing off its incredible landscape.
 The beauty of these place ranges out far past where the eyes can see, but through creative photos and an unexpected cool color palette, this designer shows off an entirely new side of the desert.
 It even uses some 3d home decor to enhance the colors and scenery.

-Many traditional country decor items come from a pre-war time in the deep south where much of the focus lied in making the home ornate, but also impeccably hospitable.
-These additions can give your home a taste of the southern past and help it to stand out among modern country designs that are commonly seen today.
+Many traditional country decor items come from a pre-war time in the deep south where much of the focus lied in making the room ornate, but also impeccably hospitable.
+These additions can give your interior a taste of the southern past and help it to stand out among modern country designs that are commonly seen today.

 Floral patterns, as popular as they were, could also be seen used in other ways, to give certain country rooms more of a garden feel.
 With peony-lined headboards, sheer floral curtains and watering can rugs, these brightly colored decor items give a bit of a refreshing twist to the usual dull, repetitive flower pattern that one might expect to find on a decor item from this time in history.

 Another telltale sign of historical decor is antique-style furniture.
 Iron bed frames and detailed wooden chairs are both reminiscent of older style country homes.
 To really go full force with this style, you could add antique suitcases or a vase full of fresh, pale flowers as the perfect decor accent just like these country themed bedrooms with light and airy decor.

 One way to bring the plantation-era interior style to your room is to switch up your bedding.
 Usually handmade, many rooms featured detailed and embroidered quilts.
 Available in many sizes, styles, and colors, it is very easy to get your hands on a good quilt today.
 Whether you like them pleated or patched, quilts are very available and a simple way to get your bedroom off on the track toward a southern style.
 They are also great for layering!